freeverseio/crypto-soccer/truffle-core/documentation/scaling.md

 Player is a struct that has:
     - string pname = player name, unique.
-    - uint state = serialization of skills.
+    - uint state = state0 + state1 + stateBit
+        - state0/state1:serialization of skills.
 Currently we also store birthMonth, and role.
+        - stateBit: indicates which of the 2 states is the last updated state

 We propose that role is taken out and made part of the league struct (as explained in another file).